telerik/uwp-docs/controls/radimageeditor/imageeditor-tools.md

 # Tools

 RadImageEditor tools apply a specific effect to the image.
-Each tool can have immediate effect, or it cam be more complex and its settings can be controled with the tool UI or the tool layer.
+Each tool can have immediate effect, or it cam be more complex and its settings can be controled with the tool UI or a tool layer.
 The RadImageEditor supports a large number of tools that are listed below.

 ## Tool Groups